Courses Offered (Fall 2024)

 Course Description: English 3221 helps students become better technical communicators.Technical communication is the presentation of technical material in written and visual formats.
 These formats are user centered and respond to their audience and context.

 As communicators, you must write and speak across multiple audiences and for multiple purposes.
 Technical and professional fields require these skills.
 Beyond field-specific knowledge and experience, successful and ethical communication drives the professional world.
 This class, in content and form, models these successful practices.
-You will learn effective communicaiton strategies by working individually and collaboratively.
+You will learn effective communication strategies by working individually and collaboratively.
 To succeed, you must display the ability to thrive in the workplace and develop informative and visually effective print and electronic documents.

 We will be covering the following principle topics: